Craana/ARproto/README.md

 Content is anchored by the user.
 When user taps on the screen when area is highlighted, it sets up small area and it spawns snake head plus 5 fruits. '

-I learned from this project: AR foundation (documentation is super hard to understand personally), how game state works, and scoring is not yet fixed.
+I learned from this project: AR foundation, how game state works, and scoring is not yet fixed.